remotion-dev/remotion/packages/docs/docs/deploy-remotion-studio.md

 - Run `npx remotion studio` on the server
 - Ensure port 3000 is available to the internet

+The following examples have been tested with the [Hello World](/templates/hello-world) template initialized using `npm init video`.

 ## Dockerizing the Remotion Studio

 ```docker title="Dockerfile"